zhaoshenzhai/mathwiki/README.md

     * Equivalences: _Equivalent statements - including its proof.
 (Axiom/Proposition/Theorem)_
     * Constructions: Objects/notions that crucially depend on `statement`.
 (Definition)

-These templates are automatically [inserted][texmplatesInsert]: https://github.com/zhaoshenzhai/dotfiles/blob/master/nvim/UltiSnips/vimwiki.snippets#L598
+These templates are automatically [inserted][templatesInsert] whenever a note is created.
+After the links, the main content is written with remarks where appropriate.

 ### Obsidian configurations